Bankruptcy Practice Center

 The traditional stigma of bankruptcy has faded for the most part, and it has been replaced by the view that bankruptcy is a fresh start after a time of financial trouble.
 Many bankruptcy debtors have experienced unexpected and extreme financial shock that is out of their control, caused by sudden events such as job loss, business failure, death, divorce or illness.

 In such cases, filing bankruptcy may be the right answer.
-If you are facing serious financial challenges, contact Minnillo & Jenkins, CO.
-LPA in Cincinnati, OH, to schedule a consultation with an experienced bankruptcy attorney who can help you assess your legal options.
+If you are facing serious financial challenges, contact Minnillo Law Group Co., LPA in Cincinnati, OH, to schedule a consultation with an experienced bankruptcy attorney who can help you assess your legal options.

 When an individual falls desperately behind in his or her debt payments, one option may be to declare bankruptcy.
 Bankruptcy is a legal proceeding in a federal bankruptcy court that relieves the debtor of some (or all) of his or her debts.
 While bankruptcy may not be the best option for everyone, in the right situations, it can provide people with a fresh start.

 Like a consumer, a business sometimes finds itself in the uncomfortable position of being unable to pay its debts.
 One solution is to file for bankruptcy, a legal process in federal bankruptcy court that releases the business from the obligation to pay all or some of its debts.